mizma/MetaPKG/JaENV/README.md

 ## Install

-1. `makepkg -s` to generate the Package
+1. `yay -Bi .` to generate the Package and install
-2. `sudo pacman -U ja-jp-essentials-<ver>-any.pkg.tar.zst` to install the listed dependencies.

 ### Set environments